BIGJRA/BIGJRA.github.io/rejuv.md

 -   Head into Aquamarine Cave, and head to the large open basement room.

--   Head west from where Amber’s bed was, then surf to the west side of the room.
+-   Head west from where Amber's bed was, then surf to the west side of the room.

 -   Beat all the AA grunts in here.